Suv4o/personal-blog-2023/content/2024/03/24/is-it-possible-to-use-nuxt-link-in-content-rendered-with-v-html.md

 ## Conclusion

 Using the `v-html` directive in a Nuxt application has a limitation - it doesn't render `<nuxt-link>`.
 You can overcome this by creating a custom Vue directive named `v-nuxt-html`.
 This directive helps convert all `<a>` HTML tags into `<nuxt-link>` behaviour, enabling dynamic, interactive HTML content in a Nuxt application.
-The code for this is available in the following GitHub repository [here](https://github.com/Suv4o/nuxt-link-with-v-html).
+The code for this is available in the following GitHub repository <a href="https://github.com/Suv4o/nuxt-link-with-v-html" target="_blank" rel="noopener noreferrer">here</a>.